embrace-io/embrace-docs/content/ios/features/background-sessions.md

 {{< /tabs >}}

-To disable background session capture, either remove the `setBackgroundSessionMode` method call or use the `EMBBackgroundSessionDisabled` enum value.
+To disable background session capture, either remove the `setBackgroundSessionMode` method call or use the `EMBBackgroundSessionDisabled` enum value (`.disabled` for Swift).
 You can also disable the collection of background sessions on the settings page of the Embrace dashboard.

+{{< hint info >}}
+Capturing background sessions requires v5.5.1 or higher.
+{{< /hint >}}

 {{< hint warning >}}
 Enabling the collection of background session will increase the amount of sessions that are collected.